thecogworks/Cogworks.CogFlare/Nuget_README.md

 By default the cache time will be set to 1 month.
 This can be overriden in the CogFlare Settings

-<h2 style="color:plum">Umbraco Forms and Anti-Forgery Tokens with Full Page HTML Caching</h2>
+## Umbraco Forms and Anti-Forgery Tokens with Full Page HTML Caching

 Umbraco Forms include **anti-forgery tokens** by default.
 These tokens must be unique for each page to ensure forms function correctly.